radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Forwarding RADIUS packets between UDP and TCP based transports

-When proxy forwards packets, it is possible that the incoming and outgoing links have substantially different properties.
+When a RADIUS proxy forwards packets, it is possible that the incoming and outgoing links have substantially different properties.
 This issue is most notable in UDP to TCP proxying, but there are still possible issues even when the same transport is used on both incoming and outgoing links.  {{RFC2866, Section 1.2}} noted this issue many years ago:

 ~~~~
 A forwarding server may either perform its forwarding function in a